Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Abstract

 \section{Abstract}

-Within the context of Graph Signal Processing (GSP), Graph Learning (GL) is concerned with the inference of a graph's topology from nodal observations, i.e., graph signals.
-However, data is often in mixed form, relating to different underlying structures.
-This heterogeneity necessitates the joint clustering and learning of multiple graphs.
-In many real-life applications, there are available node-side covariates (i.e., kernels) that imperatively should be incorporated, which has not been addressed by the rare graph signal clustering approaches.
-To this end and inspired by the rich K-means framework, we propose a novel kernel-based algorithm to incorporate this node-side information as we jointly partition the signals and learn a graph for each cluster.
-Numerical experiments demonstrate its effectiveness over the state-of-the-art.
+Within the context of Graph Signal Processing (GSP), Graph Learning (GL) is concerned with the inference of the graph's underlying structure from nodal observations.
+However, real-world data often contains diverse information, necessitating the simultaneous clustering and learning of multiple graphs.
+In practical applications, valuable node-specific covariates, represented as kernels, have been underutilized by existing graph signal clustering methods.
+In this letter, we propose a new framework, named Kernel-based joint Multiple GL and clustering of graph signals (KMGL), that leverages a multi-convex optimization approach.
+This allows us to integrate node-side information, construct low-pass filters, and efficiently solve the optimization problem.
+The experiments demonstrate that KMGL significantly enhances the robustness of GL and clustering, particularly in scenarios with high noise levels and a substantial number of clusters.
+These findings underscore the potential of KMGL for improving the performance of GSP methods in diverse, real-world applications.